 The Court may request you to swear or affirm an affidavit stating that you have served your documents.

-If you have any questions about serving documents contact the Selfrepresented Litigant Coordinator.
+If you have any questions about serving documents contact the Self-represented Litigant Coordinator.

-- ✓ Download (from RedCrest) and print your documents they now have the Court's seal on them - ✓ Serve your documents on the respondent
+- Download and print your documents with the Court's seal - Serve your documents on the respondent